Governments of the Member States of the Organization

 are equally authentic, shall be deposited with the General

-The Secretariat shall notify the Member States of the
+of American States shall notify the Member States of

-Organization of American States and the States that
+that Organization and the States that have acceded to

-have acceded to the Convention of the signatures, deposits
+the Convention of the signatures, deposits of instruments

-as well as of reservations, if any.
-It shall also
+as of reservations, if any.
+It shall also transmit the

-transmit the declarations referred to in Article 6 of
+13 and the declarations referred to in Article 24 of

 WITNESS WHEREOF the undersigned Plenipotentiaries, being